 Jud Wiebe, while not particularly long at three miles round-trip, is not for the faint of heart.
 It gains 1,300 feet of elevation over those three miles, or for us laymen, a s***-ton of hills.

 You basically go straight up for the entire first half, then you get some flat, and then you go pretty sharply downhill for the last quarter of the trail.
 That kind of terrain can be tough on knees and lungs, especially with Telluride’s already-impressive elevation of nearly 9,000 feet (for reference, Denver is 5,280).

 That’s not to say you can’t do it.

 My lungs and legs were burning, but I took a ton of breaks (and brought lots of water!).
 You will get passed by old people that clearly do this trail every day.
-I also got passed by a MOUNTAIN BIKER insane enough to want to bike up this trail.
 I would budget three hours to get through the trail just to be safe, meaning you’ll need to start early in the morning during summer to avoid storms.

 The trail is exceptionally well-marked.
 There’s also really only one option while you’re out there (until you get to Tomboy Road) so it’s not hard.
 The entire trail is fairly smooth dirt.